ben-burlingham/saa-c02-cfn-exercises/e05/README.md

 ---

 ## Exercise 3
 Extend the CMK with Cloudtrail policies.
-Create a Cloudtrail Trail that delivers data to encrypted bucket.
+Create a Cloudtrail Trail that delivers data to an encrypted bucket.
 - [KMS policy for Cloudtrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-kms-key-policy-for-cloudtrail.html)

 **Verify:**
 - Observe Cloudtrail logs in encrypted bucket.

+---

 ## Exercise 4
 Create two aliases for the CMK.